 The National Planning Policy Framework (NPPF) sets out government-led planning policies across England and guidelines for how these are to be applied and followed.

 Many Green Belt sites are far from green, with a significant amount being brownfield sites or underutilised land.
-This means choosing land that cannot be used for agriculture and is not home to wildlife increases the chances of planning permission being obtained for new properties.
+This means choosing land that cannot be used for agriculture and is not home to wildlife increases the chances of planning permission in Green Belt areas being obtained for new properties.

 Paragraph 145 of the NPPF explains that new-build homes would be considered ‘harmful’ to the Green Belt areas, and so for planning permission to be granted, a case has to be made that the benefits of this build outweigh the harm to the area.